ScottKirvan/Unreal-Visual-Pinball/README.md

 Refactoring and conforming to the Unreal naming convention

 ## Interesting to know
-If you are in a hurry check out scottkirvans fork at https://github.com/ScottKirvan/Unreal-Visual-Pinball.
+If you are in a hurry check out Scott Kirvans fork at https://github.com/ScottKirvan/Unreal-Visual-Pinball.
 He is way ahad this repository.